Vualto/vudrm-public-docs/docs/source/VUDRM-key-provision.md

 ##### Optional query params:

-* `drm` : comma separated list of DRM systems to be included included in the response.
+* `drm` : comma separated list of DRM systems to be included in the response.

 ##### Request